Tanu-N-Prabhu/Simple-Website-Template/README.md

 #### Navbar Inheritance

-Now this is one of the best pratices to implement.
-For example, it is not a good idea to put the same chunk of navigation bar or fotter in every single page.
+Now this is one of the best practices to implement.
+For example, it is not a good idea to put the same chunk of navigation bar or footer in every single page.
 Suppose if you want to change a particular option name or fix the typo, then image the number or times you need to reciprocate your code.
-Rather why not use NanBar inheritance.
+Rather, why not use Navbar inheritance.
 This means in simple words, write the code once and use it in many pages.
 Once you update a single option in the main page, then automatically every page would be updated.
 ##### 1. For this we need to use `JQuery` library